waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`impassable`:** Walls, objects, etc. Cannot be entered.
 - **`ledge`:** One-way traversal.
 Can be jumped down from above (Y-1), but cannot be climbed up or moved across horizontally.
 - **`2x1 Warp Tiles`:** Some warps (e.g., Silph Co. elevator) require a two-step activation: 1.
 Stand on one of the warp tiles.
 2. Press a directional button into the impassable boundary to trigger the warp.
-- **`Fee Trigger Tile`:** A tile that prompts for an entrance fee, even if the player is already inside the area.
+- **Fee Trigger Tile:** A tile that prompts for an entrance fee, even if the player is already inside the area.
 Dismissing the dialogue allows movement to continue.

 # IV.
 Pokemon Locations (Observed)
 - **Route 8:** Growlithe, Abra, Pidgey, Rattata, Jigglypuff, Vulpix